infopark/webcrm_sdk/UPGRADE.md

 ### Every attribute has a sane value

 Attributes not set have a default value according to their attribute type.
-Assuming that an Infopark WebCRM contact has no value for the `first_name` string attribute, reading it results in `""`, the empty string, not `nil`.
+Assuming that an JustRelate WebCRM contact has no value for the `first_name` string attribute, reading it results in `""`, the empty string, not `nil`.
 The same rule applies to numbers, boolean, arrays and hashes.

 The only exception to this rule are date attributes whose values are in fact `nil` if they are not set.